Zero-knowledge

 - Your team already uses Atlassian tools

 Worklist encrypts all data on your device using ChaCha20-Poly1305 before it reaches our servers.
 We use OPAQUE PAKE for authentication so we never see your password.
-The encryption keys are derived from your password—we don't have them.
+The encryption keys are derived from your password using Argon2id - we don't have them.

 Result: Even if our database is breached, attackers get encrypted blobs.
-We cannot comply with data requests because we cannot decrypt your data.
+Even if served a warrant, we can only provide encrypted data we cannot decrypt.

 Is Trello end-to-end encrypted?